Memory Capacity of Recurrent Neural Networks with Matrix Representation: Discussion and Future Work

-The theoretical study and subsequent simulations hence reveals the fundamental bounds on memory capacity as revealed by the proposed definition and the striking increase in memory capacity induced by external memory, which is in-line with basic intuition, but quantitatively has been a difficult task to ascertain.
-Moreover, we used a notion of memory capacity based only on Fisher Information, whereas much of the recent work is focused on functional \& probabilistic definitions, as in the work of \citet{vershynin2020memory}.
+The theoretical study and subsequent simulations hence reveal the fundamental bounds on memory capacity as revealed by the proposed definition and the striking increase in memory capacity induced by external memory, which is in line with basic intuition, but quantitatively has been a difficult task to ascertain.
+Moreover, we used a notion of memory capacity based only on Fisher Information, whereas much of the recent work is focused on functional \& probabilistic definitions \cite{vershynin2020memory}.
 Counter-acting the difficulty of extending such notions to the domain of matrix representations would be the obvious next step.

-One of the recent developments in the class of neural network architectures has been of that memory augmented neural networks.
+One of the recent developments in the class of neural network architectures has been memory-augmented neural networks.
 However, quantifying the increase in actual memory capacity induced by such an external memory hasn't been discussed yet.
-With this motivation, we derived the memory trace (FMC) of a linear matrix recurrent network with queue-like state memory, which provides the current state with the information of not just the state at $t-1$ timestep, but states at $t-p$ timesteps for a fixed $p\ge1$.
-We note that this is very similar to the work of \citet{soltani2016higher} dubbed as Higher Order RNNs, which also provide the current state with a fixed number of past states, albeit in vector representations.
+Given this motivation, we derived the memory trace of a linear matrix recurrent network with queue-like state memory, which provides the current state with the information of not just the state at $t-1$ timestep, but states at $t-p$ timesteps for a fixed $p\ge1$.
+We note that this is very similar to the work of Soltani and Jiang \cite{soltani2016higher} dubbed as Higher Order RNNs, which also provide the current state with a fixed number of past states, though in vector-based representation.